JBKahn/django-sharding/docs/components/ShardingFunctions.md

         self._shards_cycle = cycle(shards)

     def pick_shard(self, model_sharded_by):
-        return self._shards_cycle.next()
+        return next(self._shards_cycle)

     def get_shard(self, model_sharded_by):
         return model_sharded_by.shard
 ```

 Since this is initialized at app initialization time, it begins the cycle at a random index, otherwise the first shard would always be imbalanced.

 ##### Mod Bucketing Strategy